openmagecz/CzRegions/README.md

 # CzRegions
 ## Czech Republic regions for Magento Commerce CE

 This **Magento module** adds all **regions of Czech Republic** to the optional customer address attribute region, which is used often for US based customers and corresponding US states.
+Compatible with Magento 1.x and most of M1 clones and forks like Open Mage.

 NOTE: *You need to have MySQL privileges for creating and calling procedures/functions for your database user used for Magento.*